 By the way, if you need to squeeze several pairs of shoes into your suitcase, use some travel shoe trees to make sure they retain their shape and aren’t too squashed when you reach your destination.
 Johnston and Murphy sell great cedar shoe trees that fit the vast majority of men’s shoes and prevent creases and other marks from forming.

-- Pajamas – Most hotels will provide a dressing gown, but you’ll need to pack your own pajamas for your trip.
+- Pyjamas – Most hotels will provide a dressing gown, but you’ll need to pack your own pajamas for your trip.
 Pack a set of pajamas that suits the weather — breathable and thin for hot countries and warm and comfortable for cooler destinations.

 - Swimsuit – If you’re visiting the beach (or just staying at a hotel with a pool) make sure you pack your swimsuit to avoid buying an overpriced one at your destination.